Brennan-Flood/BlissCord/README.md

 # DiscordClone

-DiscordClone is a clone of gaming-oriented messaging app Discord.
+DiscordClone is a clone of the gaming-oriented messaging app Discord.
 It was developed using  a Rails/PostgreSQL backend, with a React frontend.

 ## Live Site!